Towards A Simple and Efficient VDTN Routing Protocol for Data Collection in Smart Cities: Introduction

 The PoPs will be available in numbers and they will be strategically placed, such as at traffic lights, road intersections, bus stops, and road lighting posts.
 Therefore, there will be several locations in the city where vehicles can offload the data (which they carry from connected-objects) to such PoPs, instead of having only one specific destination.
-Consequently, this particular setting would need an efficient data routing approach.
-This makes the routing mechanism as an integral part of the data collection process, which can crucially determine the data collection performance.
+Consequently, this unique configuration would need an efficient data routing approach.
+This makes the routing mechanism an integral part of the data collection process, which can crucially determine the data collection performance.
 Therefore, routing needs to be studied extensively to make sure its suitability for the chosen implementation.
 Before implementing the VDTN data collection system in the smart city environment, as depicted in Figure \ref{fig1}, we need to recognize and analyze the specific nature of the data forwarding and routing process and assess the performance of some baseline VDTN routing protocols.
 Their performances over defined benchmarks can then be examined to develop a better routing protocol for this specific purpose.

-The networking performances of four baseline VDTN routing protocols, namely: \emph{Direct Delivery}, \emph{First Contact}, \emph{Epidemic}, and \emph{Spray \& Wait} are studied in this paper.
+In this paper, we investigate the networking performance of four baseline VDTN routing protocols, namely: \emph{Direct Delivery}, \emph{First Contact}, \emph{Epidemic}, and \emph{Spray \& Wait}.
 These routing protocols implement the main routing concepts used in VDTN.
-We categorized them as 'baseline' based on the fact that they use only a few parameters in their data forwarding decision.
+We categorized them as `baseline' based on the fact that they use only a few parameters in their data forwarding decision.
 While some other optimized routing solutions are available in the literature, the study of these baseline protocols will give us the main trends.
 Interestingly, these four baseline protocols have enough diversity of mechanism to forward data from the source to the destination, from different numbers of copies of data that they forward to varying sets of parameters that need to be considered for making the forwarding decision.
-These diversities are illustrated in Figure ~\ref{fig2}.